Monitoring Message Replay

 To determine the usage for the replay log, you can either:

-• Log in to PubSub+ Broker Manager, select the Message VPN you want to view, and select Replay from the left navigation pane.
+• Log in to PubSub+ Broker Manager, and select Replay from the left navigation pane.

 • Run the show replay-log <replay-log-name> command in the Solace CLI.
 From the results, you use value of Log Usage(MB) and divide it by the Quota(MB) to calculate the percentage of the configured quota.
 For example, this would be 1773.21/2000 which equals 89% usage.